Who We Are

 Our staff is dedicated to increasing book access and forging community connections.
 We help people around the world start and maintain Little Free Library book exchanges.
 Watch the adjacent video to get a 30-second introduction to how Little Free Libraries work, and how you can start one, too!

-We also maintain a world map of registered Little Free Libraries to help people find and share books wherever they are, and we donate Little Free Libraries to communities where books are scarce through our Impact Library Program.
+We also maintain a world map of registered Little Free Library boxes to help people find and share books wherever they are, and we have donated more than 1,000 Little Free Library book exchanges (and counting!) to communities where books are scarce through our Impact Library Program.

 3 out of 4 people report they’ve read a book they normally would not have read because of a Little Free Library